AnshMittal1811/Pytorch/README.md

 # Pytorch

-This repoitory deals with a course based on Pytorch and contains the fundamentals of when coding with Pytorch.
+This repoitory contains the content for the course based on Pytorch and contains the fundamentals of when coding with Pytorch.
 It deals with the following topics:
 1. PyTorch Matrices
 2. PyTorch FUndamentals - Variables and Gradients
 3. Linear Regression with PyTorch